6 things to do in Ocala National Forest

 Several springs are easily accessible to visitors in Ocala National Forest, the most popular being Juniper Springs off State Road 40, which crosses the forest below Lake George, and Alexander Springs on County Road 445, nine miles west of Juniper Springs off State Road 40.

 Snorkeling is permitted at both springs, but only Alexander Springs allows scuba diving.
-Scuba diving is limited the large spring boil, and valid proof of certification is required.
+Scuba diving is limited to the large spring boil, and valid proof of certification is required.

 For adult swimmers, Alexander Springs may be the top choice.
 The spring creates a large, shallow sandy-bottom natural pool ideal for swimming.
 Where the spring emerges from the bottom, snorkelers and scuba divers enjoy exploring the limestone rocks and boulders in the spring boil.
 (You can rent snorkel gear here too.)